-Joel H. Moser is Founder and Chief Executive Officer of Aquamarine Investment Partners, an investor, project sponsor and developer focused on the energy transition and decarbonization.
-He is also is an Adjunct Professor at Columbia University School of International and Public Affairs.
+Joel H. Moser is the Founder and Chief Executive Officer of Aquamarine Investment Partners, an investor, project sponsor and developer focused on the energy transition and decarbonization.
+He is also an Adjunct Professor at Columbia University School of International and Public Affairs.
 He is a member of the Council on Foreign Relations and a founding and executive committee member of the Advisory Board of the Columbia University Global Energy Policy Center.

 Moser’s career has spanned multiple aspects of the energy industry and infrastructure development.
 Prior to establishing Aquamarine, Moser practiced law at global law firms, recognized as a leading individual lawyer in Projects by Chambers and served as a Senior Partner and practice leader in international energy and infrastructure.
-Moser was lead issues advisor for H. Carl McCall’s election as New York Comptroller and then as counsel to the transition team.
+Moser was lead issues advisor for H. Carl McCall’s 1993 election as New York Comptroller and then served as counsel and advisor to the transition team.
 Following the tragedies of 9/11, he was appointed as pro bono infrastructure counsel to the Lower Manhattan Development Corporation, the umbrella agency charged with rebuilding at the Ground Zero site.
-He served as lead counsel to the NY Mets Major League Baseball team in the development and financing of their new US$1.5 billion stadium which reached financial close in 2006 and won the “Deal of the Year” award in 2006 from The Bond Buyer.
+He served as lead counsel to the NY Mets in the development and award-winning financing of the team’s new stadium.

 Moser is a frequent contributor to the public discussion of energy and infrastructure investment issues.
-His comments have appeared in IJ Global, Columbia FDI Perspectives, Brookings Institution Governance Studies, World Economic Forum’s Global Agenda, and Columbia Political Review.
-He is currently a regular columnist for Forbes on investment in energy and infrastructure.
+His articles have appeared in the Washington Post, Columbia FDI Perspectives, Brookings Institution Governance Studies, World Economic Forum’s Global Agenda, and Columbia Political Review, among others.
+He is a regular columnist for Forbes on investment in energy and infrastructure.

-Moser is a founding member of the Advisory Board of BellAziz Master Holdings Limited.
-Moser serves as a member of the Board of Trustees of Bank Street College and the Children’s Museum of the East End (Bridgehampton).
-He has served as a trustee of the Citizens Budget Commission, ABNY (Association for a Better New York), Red Cross of Greater New York, NYSCI (New York Hall of Science), and the Alliance for Downtown New York.
+Moser is a founding member of the Advisory Board of BellAziz Master Holdings Limited and has served as a trustee of many institutions including Bank Street College, Children’s Museum of the East End, Citizens Budget Commission, Red Cross of Greater New York, NYSCI (New York Hall of Science), and Alliance for Downtown New York.
 Moser served for over a decade as a member of the Advisory Council of the New York State and Local Retirement System.